 As the market gets larger, there are multiple countries and N number of markets involved.
 At such time, decentralized decision making really helps the firm.

 AIESEC which is a non profit organization that provides students with leadership and development opportunities across the world is another classic example.
 It has different ‘chapters’ that operate across the world.
-Though they have the same focus and goal, each chapter is responsible for its own function and decision making.
+Though they have the same focus and goal, each chapter is responsible for its own function and decision making for decentralized organization.

-In this way, a decentralized organization can be quiet effective at time, especially when the scale of operations of an organization is very large.
+In this way, a decentralizing an organization can be quiet effective at time, especially when the scale of operations of an organization is very large.